What's the difference between our Life Insurance Plan and our Over 50 Life Insurance Plan?

-With our Life Insurance Plan, you need to be aged between 18 and 77 to apply, and your cover stops at the end of the policy term.
-You choose a cover amount, and if you want your cover to remain the same, be protected from the effects of inflation, or decrease over time broadly in line with a repayment mortgage or loan.
+You must be aged between 18 and 77 to apply, and your cover stops at the end of the policy term.
+We’ll ask you a few health and lifestyle questions when you apply.
+You choose a cover amount and if you want your cover to stay the same, rise in line with inflation, or go down over time in line with a repayment mortgage or loan.
 You can take out a single or joint life insurance policy.

 Explore more frequently asked questions